 This session will also provide undergraduates with strategies for deepening your engagement at Penn and in your extracurricular activities to help you understand the broader context of the application process.

-Although you will decide which specific degree programs best suit your interests occurs at the start of the application process, this session should also help you understand the importance of focusing on specific programs that will help you attain your personal and professional goals.
+Although you will decide which specific degree programs best suit your interests at the start of the application process, this session should also help you understand the importance of focusing on specific programs that will help you attain your personal and professional goals.

 Perhaps most importantly, there will be ample time for you to ask questions about any aspect of the fellowship process and hear from at least one former fellowship winner.